THE ALLEGHENY GATEWAY FUNDING INSTRUCTIONS

-Costs must be broken down according to priority.
-Funding requests might include meals, housing, transportation, conference registration fees, etc. These funds can not be used for tuition/fees for credit-bearing opportunities, personal entertainment, or souvenirs.
+- Costs must be broken down according to priority.
+Funding requests might include meals, housing, transportation (ground or air), etc.

 - Applications for funding must be received at least 6 weeks prior to the experience.

 - There are no guarantees for funding.

 - Due to limited funding, requests made by groups may be limited.

 - Graduating seniors, students who are transferring, or students embarking on cooperative programs are not eligible for funding.

 - These funds cannot be used for tuition/fees for credit-bearing opportunities.